AS Level Results Day 2019

 This means you won’t be so bothered about studying for the exam, and working hard on the coursework, etc., potentially resulting in a lower grade than had you carried on with a subject you enjoy.

-But what if I enjoy all the subjects I’m taking?
+What if I enjoy all the subjects I’m taking?

 If you are studying for 4 or more A levels, and are enjoying all of them, it may be tempting to carry on with all of them to A2.